folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

 * This sudden transformation from killing enemies in the previous line to killing vices in this line also seems to be explained by the word “love” which comes “in between” these opposing inclinations.
 Love coming “in between” these opposing inclinations to kill enemies or kill vices also reminds of God sending Jesus as the Son of God to come into this world, which is the in-between space of the fifth dimension.

 * Since, St. John and Ghostface have both testified to the idea that “God is love” we can also hear the word “love” as a direct address which could alternatively be heard as a prayer spoken to God (i.e. “God, we killin’ greed, we killin’ homelessness”).

+* It is also notable that the word "killin'" can be seen a reference to the stage name Ghostface Killah.
+Hence, the line seems to suggest that Ghostface's very identity has shifted from an identity that was focused on killing his enemies to an identity that is now focused on killing vices.

 {{< /details >}}